ILFforever/IC-3-Cardiac-Care-Companion/README.md

 ## Installation

 Download and run the code using either Arduino IDE or PlatformIO (recommended).
 The program is intended to be ran on an ESP32-S3 or ESP32-Wroom 32.
-*This program will not function properly without a touchscreen* (TTGO S3 Touch Screen version is recomended.)
+**This program will not function properly on boards without a touchscreen** \n(TTGO S3 Touch Screen version is recomended.)

 ```bash